If you haven’t already, you will probably start hearing about Cannabidiol, or CBD, treats for dogs soon.

 First, let’s be clear about what CBD is.

 I know this is confusing so I want to be clear – Even though CBD is derived from hemp, it is not a drug and it will not get your dog high.
-However, it may help your dog live healthier and more comfortably with medical conditions.
+However, it may help your dog live healthier and more comfortably with behavioral and medical issues.

 If you are thinking of trying CBD treats for your dog, there are some things you should know.